-TRV250: We are developing TRV250, a G-protein biased delta-opioid receptor, or DOR, agonist as a compound with a potential first-in-class novel mechanism for the treatment of acute migraine.
+• TRV250: We are developing TRV250, a G-protein biased delta-opioid receptor, or DOR, agonist as a compound with a potential first-in-class novel mechanism for the treatment of acute migraine.
 TRV250 also may have utility in a range of other central nervous system, or CNS, indications.
 Because TRV250 selectively targets the DOR, we believe it will not have the addiction liability of conventional opioids or have other mu-opioid related adverse effects like respiratory depression and constipation.
 In June 2018, we announced the completion of our first-in-human Phase 1 study of TRV250.
 Data from this healthy volunteer study showed a favorable tolerability profile and pharmacokinetics supporting the advancement of TRV250 to proof-of-concept evaluation in patients, which we initiated in November 2019.
 The study protocol required subjects to be monitored in an in-patient setting for 24 hours, and due to global COVID-19 pandemic, we paused enrolment in March 2020 and terminated the study in August 2020.
 We continue to investigate alternative development plans for TRV250 and our DOR program, and we expect to re-initiate clinical studies in the second half of 2021.

 - TRV734: We also have identified and have completed the initial Phase 1 studies for TRV734, a new chemical entity, or NCE, targeting the same novel mechanism of action at the MOR as OLINVYK.
 TRV734 was designed to be orally available, and its mechanism of action suggests it may offer valuable benefits for two distinct areas of important unmet medical need: acute and chronic pain, and maintenance-assisted therapy for patients with opioid use disorder, or OUD.
 We are collaborating with the National Institute on Drug Abuse, or NIDA, to further evaluate TRV734 for the management of OUD, and NIDA initiated a proof-of-concept study for this indication in December 2019.
 On March 26, 2020, we announced that due to the global COVID-19 pandemic, enrollment has been paused in this trial.
 We intend to continue to focus our efforts for TRV734 on securing a development and commercialization partner for this asset. - TRV045: We are evaluating a set of novel SIP modulators that may offer a new, non-opioid approach to managing chronic pain.
 In the fourth quarter of 2018, we identified a new product candidate, TRV045, a novel S1P modulator that we believe may offer a new, non-opioid approach to managing chronic pain.
 In the second quarter of 2019, we initiated investigational new drug, or IND, enabling work, and we will continue to evaluate the progression of this asset to an IND, either by ourselves or with a partner.
-In March 2020, the Company announced it entered into a collaboration with the U.S. National Institutes of Health (NIH) to evaluate the potential of TRV045 as a treatment for epilepsy.
-NIH is assessing TRV045 within its Epilepsy Therapy Screening Program, or ETSP
+In March 2020, we announced we entered into a collaboration with the U.S. National Institutes of Health (NIH) to evaluate the potential of TRV045 as a treatment for epilepsy.
+In May 2020, we announced we entered into a collaboration with the NIH to evaluate the potential of TRV045 as a treatment for pain.
+NIH is assessing TRV045 within its Epilepsy Therapy Screening Program, or ETSP, and in its Preclinical Screening Platform for Pain, or PSPP.
+We expect to file an IND application with the FDA for TRV045 in the first half of 2021.